ochubar/SRW/README.txt

 In the following writing, it is assumed that "SRW_Dev" is absolute path to the full SRW directory (obtained e.g. after downloading from repository).

-Using pre-compiled SRW libraries and clients / bindings:
+I. Using pre-compiled SRW libraries and clients / bindings:
 --------------------------------------------------------
 The last ~"clean" release of SRW for IGOR Pro and for Python can be found in SRW_Dev/env/release, in particular:
 	- installers (of compressed packages) can be found in SRW_Dev/env/release/install;